Holgermueller/SIGMK2/README.md

 ### Find a bug?

-If you discover an issue, please create an issue.
+If you discover a bug, please create an issue.
 Then create a PR and reference the issue you created.

 ### Like this project?